enspyrco/monorepo/README.md

 The AppState for each package using `redfire` is required to use RedFireState as a mixin.

 When using widgets from `redfire`, a type parameter of the store's state must be used, ie. Widget<RedFireAppState>.
 This is so that the parameterised StoreConnector<AppState, Output> can find the StoreProvider<RedFireAppState>.

+## In Progress

+See [In Progress](docs/in-progress.md) for discussion of current work and future plans.